FEATURE //

 #4: For Short City Breaks, Use Budget Airlines to Cut Costs

 Four or five day city breaks mean leaving mid-week (for example, on a Wednesday evening) and returning on a Sunday (or Monday if it is a holiday).
-This means you take only 2 vacation days off (Thursday and Friday), but use up your weekend as well.
+This means you take only two vacation days off (Thursday and Friday), but use up your weekend as well.

 For example, if you want to travel to Dublin or Edinburgh for a short break, flying to a larger hub like London will be much cheaper than directly to your destination.
 From London, you can hop on one of the many budget airlines like Easy Jet and Ryan Air which run roundtrip fares as low as 20 pounds ($40).
+If you’ve already looked into cheap travel insurance then you’ll be making a huge saving.

 These budget airlines also fly to many cities in Europe such as Sofia, Bulgaria and Poznan, Poland so your city break options are limitless.
-(But don’t forget: offset your carbon).

 #5: Traveling to Farther Destinations Like Asia or South America on Only 12 Days

 A short break to Buenos Aires or Tokyo seems very unrealistic; however, don’t strike them off your list just yet.
-Try focusing on one activity, event, or festival when traveling to farther destinations.
+Try focusing on one activity, event or festival when traveling to farther destinations.

-If your goal is to go hike the Inca Trail to Machu Picchu, you can take a 10 day longer stint (weekends included of course!), and visit Peru for this specific purpose.
+If your goal is to go hike the Inca Trail to Machu Picchu, you can take a 10-day longer stint (weekends included of course!) and visit Peru for this specific purpose.
 You can also visit Cuzco or nearby cities as a daytrip.

 #6: Use Time Differences to Your Advantage

 If you travel eastwards to Europe from the US, you will move ahead a couple hours.
 If you travel westwards to Central and South America, you will fall behind a few hours.
 So returning from Europe on a holiday Monday means you arrive on the same day.
-This does not count towards your vacation days.
-When traveling to South America, you will arrive on the same day you depart, which means you will not lose any additional days.
+This obviously does not count towards your vacation days.

 Nicaragua